mengano-net/vim-dotfiles/README.md

 - I've chosen to use [vim-plug](https://github.com/junegunn/vim-plug).
 Read documentation there please for some general information about this wonderful plug-in manager.
 - create directory `~/.vim`
-- copy `~/.vim/mappings.vim` into the same location in your local filesystem.
+- copy `~/.vim/mappings.vim` into the same location in your local file system.
-- copy `~/.vimrc` into the same location in your filesystem.
+- copy `~/.vimrc` into the same location in your file system.
 - launch vim, then issue command `:PlugIntall` to install all plug-ins.